-Nude Anime | 25 Best Anime With Nudity - Cinemaholic
+25 Hottest Anime With Nudity

 8. Hagure Yuusha no Aesthetica (2012)

-The premise of this anime is set on something that happened over three decades ago when many people were sent to Alayzard for carrying out certain missions which, if they were successful at, would grant them unique abilities.
+Three decades ago, many people were sent to Alayzard to carry out certain missions that would grant them unique abilities if they were successful.
 Akatsuki Ousawa is one of the fateful ones to be able to return.
-But he has brought back Miu, the daughter to the Dark Lord whom he defeated.
-Now, they need to keep her identity secret to live peacefully.
+However, he did not return alone and brought Miu, the daughter to the Dark Lord (whom he defeated), with him.
+Now, to ensure that the peace in the present is not disturbed, they must keep her identity a secret.
 But there are quite a lot of challenges ahead as they were sent to BABEL to learn to use their powers.
-There are some nice nude scenes in this anime.
+The series has several mild-nude scenes that fans of ecchi anime will definitely love.
+You can watch the show here.

 Read More: Cutest Anime Boys

-This story revolves around a group of five young girls who are training in the secret ninja academy, The Hanzo Academy, masking itself as just a prep school.
-But soon they realize everything is not going to be as smooth as they thought since there is a different darker group of shinobi who are adept at being a ninja.
+The show revolves around a group of five young girls who are training in the secret ninja academy, The Hanzo Academy, masking itself as just a prep school.
+But soon, they realize everything is not going to be as smooth as they thought since there is a different, darker group of shinobi who are adept at being a ninja.
 The girls must train hard and obtain the power of their ninja scrolls to become better.
-Being a fanservice anime there are some sexy nude scenes and lots of ecchi scenes.
+Since it’s a fanservice anime, there are some sexy nude scenes and lots of ecchi moments.
+You can watch the show here.

 Read More: Best Romance Anime